 The Education Room has been specially designed to accommodate school groups.
 Its secure access provides a contained space (complete with toilets and bag storage) that serves as a great base from which to explore the cathedral as part of a programmed day.

 Tailored to your needs, programmed days range from the early years through to sixth form, covering themes such as: special places, big buildings, Christian symbols, Latin, geometric art, decorative carvings & bosses, arches & architecture through to focusing on historical periods including the Reformation and English Civil War.

 We devise a day programme bespoke to each class/school visit, to suit their topic, age, and ability.
-Most full day programmes incorporate the following:
+It will include a tour, related activities, and reflection.